Students from Keene, ConVal schools to stay home after travel to Italy

 The man, a Grafton County resident and an employee at Dartmouth-Hitchcock Medical Center in Lebanon, was the fourth person in New Hampshire to be tested for COVID-19.
 The case is awaiting testing to confirm it's the disease by the U.S. Centers for Disease Control and Prevention.

-The man is in home isolation, with symptoms reportedly getting better since they started last week, Chan said.
+The man is in home isolation, with symptoms reportedly getting better since they started last week, state epidemiologist Dr. Benjamin Chan said.

 While the state awaits the CDC's test results, Chan said the health department is taking action to contain the disease.